IntersectAustralia/mytardis/tardis/tardis_portal/static/user_guide/index.rst

 ##############################
-MyTardis Quick Reference Guide
+Store.ammrf Quick Reference Guide
 ##############################

-Accessing MyTardis
+Accessing Store.ammrf
 ==================

-MyTardis can be accessed with any web browser.
+Store.ammrf can be accessed with any web browser.
 Your data can be accessed by clicking on the login link and entering your credentials.

-Browsing and Sharing Experiments
+Browsing and Sharing Projects
 ================================

-MyTardis organises data by Experiments.
-Each Experiment contains many datasets.
-Each dataset gives users the ability to browse and download datafiles.
+Store.ammrf organises data by Projects.
+Each Project contains many experiments.
+Each experiment gives users the ability to browse and download datafiles.

-Clicking on the name of an Experiment will load a new page which displays descriptive information pertaining to the Experiment as well a list of its datasets.
+Clicking on the name of a Project will load a new page which displays descriptive information pertaining to the Project as well a list of its experiments.
 There are two tabs on the left: Description and Metadata.

 .. image:: images/exp.png
    :width: 100%

-The number of datasets and files within an Experiment, as well as the total size, date uploaded and access rights are displayed near the top of the page.
+The number of experiments and files within a Project, as well as the total size, date uploaded and access rights are displayed near the top of the page.

 .. image:: images/exp_stats.png